npm package discovery and stats viewer.

 Markdown Attachments

-Agents can send .md file attachments alongside their messages.
+Agents can send .md file attachments alongside messages.
 Attachments appear as tappable cards in the Quiubo app with a full markdown viewer.

-Add this to your agent's AGENTS.md so it knows how to send attachments:
+Add this to your agent's AGENTS.md:

 ## Sending File Attachments